facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/rules-of-hooks/error.invalid-rules-of-hooks-1b9527f967f3.expect.md

 ## Error

 ```
-[ReactForget] InvalidInput: Hooks must always be called in a consistent order, and may not be called conditionally.
+[ReactForget] InvalidReact: Hooks must always be called in a consistent order, and may not be called conditionally.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (7:7)

-[ReactForget] InvalidInput: Hooks must always be called in a consistent order, and may not be called conditionally.
+[ReactForget] InvalidReact: Hooks must always be called in a consistent order, and may not be called conditionally.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (9:9)

-[ReactForget] InvalidInput: Hooks must always be called in a consistent order, and may not be called conditionally.
+[ReactForget] InvalidReact: Hooks must always be called in a consistent order, and may not be called conditionally.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (12:12)

-[ReactForget] InvalidInput: Hooks must always be called in a consistent order, and may not be called conditionally.
+[ReactForget] InvalidReact: Hooks must always be called in a consistent order, and may not be called conditionally.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (14:14)
 ```